TOP 5 HILL RUNS IN BRISBANE

-Hearing all that is enough to make you avoid hills for the rest of your life, but there are also huge benefits to incline training.
-For a start, running up hills will improve your muscle strength, quicken and expand your stride length and will help enhance your fitness and breathing.
+Hearing all that is enough to make you avoid hills for the rest of your life, but there are also significant benefits to incline training.
+For a start, running up hills will improve your muscle strength, quicken and expand your stride length and will help enhance your fitness and breathing capacity.
 Running inclines regularly is a great form of resistance training that builds up the muscles in your calves, quads, hamstrings and glutes.

 As the exercise is quite intense, you will start to see the benefits from running uphill very quickly.
 In fact, you can expect to see a significant improvement in your muscle strength and speed in under six weeks, dependent on how often you train.